• U.S. Attorney General believes “Stand Your Ground” laws should be repealed

 The duty to retreat states that a person who is under an imminent threat of personal harm must run away from the menace before responding with force in self-defense.

-Forty-six states in the United States have adopted this concept through the so-called castle doctrine, whereby a person has no duty to retreat whatsoever when his home is attacked.
+Forty-six states in the U.S. have adopted this concept through the so-called castle doctrine, whereby a person has no duty to retreat whatsoever when his home is attacked.

 Most states even go a step further, removing the duty to retreat from other locations.
 These stand-your-ground laws state that a person has no duty or other requirement to abandon a place in which he has a right to be, or to give up ground to an assailant.
 Under such laws, there is no duty to retreat from anywhere the defender has a legal right to be.